WiktorLewicki/Chess/README.md

 For Linux: To play the game, install the required packages listed in packets.txt and use the following command to compile and run the game: bash build.sh

 As for the bot, it plays fairly well.
 It's a minmax algorithm with alpha-beta pruning with variable depth.
 However, it's known that it's difficult to write a very strong chess bot, especially on your own chess engine.

+UPDATE!
+On December 25, 2024, I introduced a board history feature, allowing players to undo their moves during a game.